deltachat/deltachat-pages/ca/contribute.md

 For more background we recommend to read and follow our [blog](https://delta.chat/en/blog).

-# Third party communication channels
+# Canals de comunicació de tercers

 The following Delta Chat related communication channels are run by third parties which may or may not follow our [Community Standards](community-standards):